Thomas Muffet: Insects

 Thomas Muffet first studied silkworms while working in Italy, beginning his continued fascination with arthropods in general, particularly spiders.
-He iedited and expanded on the work Insectorum sive Minimorum Animalium Theatrum (Theatre of Insects), an illustrated guide to the classification and lives of insects.
+He edited and expanded on the work Insectorum sive Minimorum Animalium Theatrum (Theatre of Insects), an illustrated guide to the classification and lives of insects.
 Although he is popularly believed to have authored it, he merely inherited and furthered its progress toward publication, which would not occur until thirty years after his death.
-The book contained significant contributions by three other scientists, the Swiss Conrad Gesner alongside Edward Wotton and Thomas Penny.
+The book contained significant contributions by three other scientists, the Swiss Conrad Gessner alongside Edward Wotton and Thomas Penny.
 It appears that it was ready for the press in 1589 or 1590.
 The original title page (unused) is dated 1589.
 Muffet's negotiations with printers in The Hague failed in 1590.
 After his death his papers were sold to Theodore de Mayerne, one of the physicians who attended James I and Charles I. Mayerne edited the work for publication in 1634, adding an introduction.
 Muffet's original manuscript (along with Mayerne's own papers) was acquired by Hans Sloane and is now among the Sloane manuscripts in the British Library.
 The prime reason the book was published posthumously was that the English market for books on natural science was weak at the time.
 The original illustrations were given up as too expensive and replaced with woodcuts.